bpalomino5/RealTech-Inc/README.md

 What Got Done:

- - Brandon:
+ - Brandon: Worked on user page UI
- - Chris:
+ - Chris: Worked on user page UI
- - Kenneth:
+ - Kenneth: Finished some server functions
- - Dongri:
+ - Dongri: Database maintenance
- - Daniel:
+ - Daniel: Added a list of server functions to be implemented

  Tasks for weekend: